iskandervito/S2_tilefinder/README.md

 - Run the matlab script.

 The script will ouptut the Sentinel2 tiles intersecting your region of interest.
-Below an example of output using the exapMle coordinates listed above:
+Below an example of output using the example coordinates listed above:
 ```
 Found possible 31U UTM zone search
 Found possible 32U UTM zone search